BunnyNabbit/voxel-telephone/astro-website/src/help/en/building/cmd-place.md

 ---
 title: "/place"
 contributors: ["BunnyNabbit \"Aon\""]
-summary: "The `/place` command places a block at your player position."
+summary: "Places a block at your player position."
 ---

 # /place